david-macmahon/KATCP.jl/docs/src/index.md

     All reads and writes in `KATCP.jl` must be aligned on 4 byte boundaries.
     Currently, `read` only returns `UInt32` values.
 Some conversion from other Integer types are supported by `write`, but this is subject to change.
-You are stronly encouraged to `reinterpret` or `convert` your data as needed if you desire a different numerical type.
+You are strongly encouraged to `reinterpret` or `convert` your data as needed if you desire a different numerical type.

 ```@docs
 read(::KATCP.Client, ::Any, ::Any, ::Any)